Here are the most asked questions about photo etching services:

 Photo chemical etching is a high-precision, fast-turnaround manufacturing option for thin metal parts.
-In the process, a chemical etchant selectively and simultaneously etches away selective areas of parts without altering the metal properties.
+In the process, a chemical etchant selectively and simultaneously dissolves the unwanted areas of parts without altering the metal's properties.
 Part surfaces and edges remain burr-free with low tolerances.
 Photo etching is especially cost-effective for small intricate designs.
-Please view our Process page to learn more.
+Please view our Photo Etching page to learn more.

-A very broad range of metals can be photo-etched including many types of alloys and exotic metals such as Stainless Steel, Beryllium, Copper, Copper Alloys, Brass, Nickel, Silver, Alloy 42, Kovar, and many others.
+A very broad range of metals can be chemically etched including many types of alloys and exotic metals such as stainless steel, carbon steel, beryllium copper, copper alloys, brass, nickel, silver, Alloy 42, Kovar, Inconel etc.

-Any part that is designed to be thin and flat, before forming, can be created using the photo-etching process.
+Any part that is designed to be thin and flat, before forming is suitable for our chemical etching process.
 Some typical applications are EMI/RFI shielding, shims, spacers, washers, screens, filters, lead frames, contacts, connectors, etc. Please click on your industry tab for more specialized applications.

 No. The internal structure of the metal remains unchanged including its hardness, grain structure, and ductility.